Supply Chain Management

-In the air conditioning divisions, the head and officers of the Global Procurement Division, and executives regularly visit suppliers, where they lead briefings, goodwill gatherings, and awards ceremonies as part of communication enhancement efforts.
+In the air conditioning divisions, managers including the general manager and the senior manager of the Global Procurement Division regularly visit suppliers, where they lead briefings, goodwill gatherings, and awards ceremonies as part of communication enhancement efforts.

-In fiscal 2017, we focused on subcommittees in the air conditioner cooperative.
-Divided into the three categories of safety, delivery improvement, and rental assets, subcommittee meetings benefitted all participants by bringing together suppliers to share information and opinions on common concerns.
+In fiscal 2019, we again focused on activities of subcommittees in the air conditioner cooperative, which are divided into the three categories of safety, delivery improvement, and rental assets.
+These activities benefit both suppliers and Daikin, including through business collaboration.

-In the Chemicals Division, besides the ongoing Quality Forum meetings, purchasing managers keep in close contact with suppliers to gather and exchange information in areas such as technology, quality, and prices.
+In the chemicals divisions, besides the ongoing Quality Forum meetings, purchasing managers keep in close contact with suppliers to gather and exchange information in areas such as technology, quality, and prices.
 Any problems that come up are solved through extraordinary or emergency support requests to relevant divisions.

 Find out more in your region.